blaiseswartwood/RustASCIIArt/README.md

 - **Server:** Initializes shared memory, loads fonts, and spawns animation tasks.
 It writes animated entities into the shared buffer.
 - **Client:** Reads from the shared buffer and renders the ASCII art to the screen using OpenGL (via Glium).
 - **Synchronization:** The shared buffer uses atomic locks and flags to ensure safe concurrent access.
+- **Virtualization:** We use an virtual timing system to minimize lag in our system

 # Building Animations